 Practitioner Registration Appeals

 Justin represents building practitioners in circumstances where their registration has been suspended or where registration applications have been unsuccessful.
 Justin accepts these briefs on behalf of both natural person and corporate registrants.
 Justin has been the point of call for countless practitioners in disputes regarding fitness and propriety to practice.
 Justin Cotton is well respected by local building authorities and it follows his advocacy in this arena provides best outcomes for his clients.

 Justin has defended practitioners prosecuted by the WorkSafe Authority, and has provided advocacy for building surveyors and accredited certifiers facing practitioner misconduct charges.
 He provides advice on issues under the Building Act and Regulations, the Environmental Planning and Assessment Act, A.C.T legislation and the Building Code of Australia (BCA), including protection works, Building Notices and Orders and adjoining neighbour disputes.

 Justin has particular familiarity with the Owners Corporation Act and providing advice and representation for lot owners and Owners Corporations in relation to defective building works, warranty insurance, and Owners Corporation rules and procedures.

 Justin has had carriage of large-scale and highly complex strata community class actions against builders, contractors, building practitioners and statutory authorities in both Victoria and the ACT.

 Justin Cotton has diverse experience across the construction corporate law spectrum.
-He is a winner and resolute in protecting the client’s interests.
+He is a winner, and he is resolute in protecting his clients’ interests.